Layer 2 Security – Protect You and Your Users From Attack

 Also, by default he does an ARP packet per second limiting.
 The default is 15 PPS, I generally up this to 50.

-ip arp inspection limit rate 50
+1 2 | interface FastEthernet0/1 ip arp inspection limit rate 50 |

 When the PPS rate limit is violated, the switch port will err disable.
 I recommend doing error recovery for this reason:

-errdisable recovery interval 14400 ! this value is in seconds.
-I have this set to 4 hours
+1 2 | errdisable recovery cause arp-inspection !enables recovery for arp-inspection PPS events errdisable recovery interval 14400 ! this value is in seconds.
+I have this set to 4 hours |

 Cisco’s docs can be found here on DAI.

 So this will protect you from attacks on L2, but it won’t provide any authentication.
 If you want to do some L2 authentication, you need to check out 802.1X.
 Is 802.1X a replacement for L2 security, NO!
-Just because someone can authenticate doesn’t mean they don’t have a virus on their machine that will attack your network in some way…trust no one šŸ˜‰
+Just because someone can authenticate doesn’t mean they don’t have a virus on their machine that will attack your network in some way…trust no one š

 If you enjoyed this article and wouldn’t mind seeing more, drop me a line and tell me about it.